- A non-trading company isn’t the same as a dormant one, and only the dormant company can skip the Corporation Tax return.

 1) Register for Corporation Tax

-- Register with HMRC within 3 months of becoming active for Corporation Tax, not from the date of incorporation.
+- Register with HMRC within 3 months of becoming active, not from your incorporation date.

-- You will need your Government Gateway ID, 10-digit UTR, company registration number, trading start date, principal business activity, registered office, and contact details.
-If you haven’t already, you can create a Government Gateway Account.
+- You’ll need your Government Gateway ID, 10-digit UTR, company registration number, trading start date, principal business activity, registered office and contact details.

 - Becoming active usually means issuing invoices, accepting payments, buying stock or assets, hiring staff, or advertising with intent to sell.